What are sleep problems?

 Keep the room dark and quiet.
 Nightlights are not recommended.
 Instead, keep the light on in the hallway with the door ajar.
 This will allow the child to go to the bathroom without fear of the dark and will allow you to use a closed door as a motivation to get the child back in bed should they begin to use delay tactics to go to bed at night.

-When your child becomes aware of separation at bedtime, you may give him a stuffed animal or blanket to offer a sense of comfort.
-Do not give such items during early infancy as these may be risk factors for crib death.
+When your child becomes aware of separation at bedtime, you may give them a blanket or a stuffed animal to offer a sense of comfort.
+Do not give these items during early infancy as these may be risk factors for crib death.

-Your baby should learn to fall asleep by himself.
-If he were to wake up and find you gone, the whole process of soothing to sleep may be required several times per night.
+Your baby should learn to fall asleep by themselves.
+If they were to wake up and find you gone, the whole process of soothing to sleep may be required several times a night.

 React to infant crying when appropriate